azizsiyaev/korean_car_licence_plate_detection_and_recognition/README.md

 2. Models don't really like synthetic data.
 So **don't overfit your model with generated data, but remember about real test data.**

-Have this guide will be helpful.
+Hope this guide will be helpful.
 Have fun!